Build an MLOps Pipeline

 terraform validate

 Then, let’s preview the changes that Terraform will make to our infrastructure.
-In this stage, Terraform communicates with the cloud infrastructure provider to see what have already deployed and to
+In this stage, Terraform communicates with the cloud infrastructure provider to see what we have already deployed, and to determine what it needs to do to realize the requested configuration:

 # runs in Chameleon Jupyter environment